SMAP fans celebrate band's 25th anniversary with pleas not to break up | The Japan Times

 The 25th anniversary of a band as hugely popular as SMAP would usually involve special concerts and events, but no celebrations were planned after talent agency Johnny & Associates Inc. announced in August the group will break up at the end of the year.

-But loyal fans launched a campaign on Twitter calling on fellow fans to place anniversary messages in newspapers around Japan.
+But loyal fans launched a campaign on Twitter calling on fellow fans to place anniversary messages in newspapers around the country.

-SMAP, which stands for Sports Music Assemble People, was formed in 1988 by six boys, with one leaving in 1996 to pursue a career as an car racer.
+SMAP, which stands for Sports Music Assemble People, was formed in 1988 with six original members, one of whom left in 1996 to pursue a career in motorcycle racing.

 The band caused a brief media frenzy in January when news of their potential breakup surfaced, before band members said later that month they would stick together.
 At the time, fans also launched a campaign to express their support through the purchase of CDs of “Sekai ni Hitotsu Dake no Hana,” SMAP’s best known song, and as a result pushed the CD single released in 2003 to No. 1 again on a Japanese hit chart.